tangrams/tangram-docs/pages/Filters-Overview.md

 Tangram is designed to work with vector tiles in a number of formats.
 Data sources are specified in the [`sources`](sources.md) block of Tangram's scene file.
 Once a datasource is specified, **filters** allow you to style different parts of your data in different ways.

-The Tangram scene file filters data in two ways: with top-level **layer filters** and with lower-level **feature filters**.
+The Tangram scene file filters data in two ways: with top-level **layer filters** and lower-level **feature filters**.

 ## Layer filters

 Vector tiles typically contain top-level structures which can be thought of as "layers" – inside a GeoJSON file, these would be the _FeatureCollection_ objects.
-Tangram's top-level filter allows you to split the data by layer, by matching against the layer name:
+Inside a Tangram scene file, the [`layer`](layer.md) object allows you to split the data by layer, by matching against the layer name.

 ```yaml
 layers: